Barcelona, Spain Family Attractions - My Family Travels

 34/93 484 59 00

-La Pedrera, or Casa Mila as it’s properly called, is nearby; families should not miss a visit to this unusually sculpted gray stone apartment building.
-Built between 1906 and 1910, it’s considered Antoni Gaudi’s masterpiece and was restored over more than a decade by the Caixa Catalunya bank.
-On a much larger scale than Casa Batllo, the undulating walls, waves of wrought iron outlining balconies and stairs, paving stones, playful benches and street lamps convey Gaudi’s completely fantastical vision.
-There is a fun shop packed with unusual toys and books, and an attic that had been cut up into 13 apartments and is now fully restored to house a fascinating exhibition about Gaudi’s work.
-It is, however, unlikely to interest kids, who will head straight out to the maze-like roof where curvilinear walls and chimneys are interspersed with wonderful skyline views.
+La Pedrera, or Casa Mila as it’s properly called, is nearby.
+Don’t miss this unusually sculpted gray stone apartment building.
+Built between 1906 and 1910, it’s considered Antoni Gaudi’s masterpiece.
+Undulating walls, waves of wrought iron outlining balconies and stairs, paving stones, playful benches and street lamps convey Gaudi’s completely fantastical vision.
+There is a fun shop packed with unusual toys and books.
+Be sure to seet he attic cut into 13 apartments, now fully restored to house a fascinating exhibition about Gaudi’s work.
+Go, even if the kids only see the maze-like roof where curvilinear walls and chimneys are interspersed with wonderful skyline views.

 Mallorca 401